Alopecia areata: Causes

 controlling the activation and proliferation of regulatory T cells, cytotoxic T lymphocyte-associated antigen 4, interleukin-2, interleukin-2 receptor A, and Eos (also known as Ikaros family zinc finger 4), as well as the human leukocyte antigen.
 The study also identified two genes, PRDX5 and STX17, that are expressed in the hair follicle.

+There is emerging evidence suggesting a possible link between AA and vaccinations, including influenza, zoster, and human papillomavirus (HPV) vaccines.
+One possible explanation is that vaccinations could trigger immune system activation, which has been observed to exacerbate preexisting autoimmune or autoinflammatory conditions in at-risk populations.
+A small study observed hair loss exacerbation in three patients following COVID-19 mRNA vaccinations (Pfizer-BioNTech and Moderna).
+These patients, who were younger on average (30.6 years) compared to unaffected individuals (37.2 years), experienced worsening hair loss within two weeks post-vaccination.
+Similar cases have been reported with the AstraZeneca and Johnson & Johnson COVID-19 vaccines.
+However, AA flares have also been linked to SARS-CoV-2 infection, either as an exacerbation of preexisting disease or a new diagnosis.
+In the study's non-vaccinated AA cohort, the only observed case of hair loss worsening occurred after a COVID-19 infection.
+While causality remains unclear, these findings emphasize the need for further research into the relationship between vaccinations and AA progression.

-A psychodermatological connection is noted with impairment in psychiatric comorbidities including mental well being, self esteem and mental disorders acting as pathogenic triggers for alopecia areata.
+A psychodermatological connection is noted with impairment in psychiatric comorbidities including mental well-being, self esteem and mental disorders acting as pathogenic triggers for alopecia areata.

 Diagnosis

 Alopecia areata is usually diagnosed based on clinical features.

 Trichoscopy may aid in establishing the diagnosis.
 In alopecia areata, trichoscopy shows regularly distributed "yellow dots" (hyperkeratotic plugs), small exclamation-mark hairs, and "black dots" (destroyed hairs in the hair follicle opening).

 Oftentimes, however, discrete areas of hair loss surrounded by exclamation mark hairs is sufficient for clinical diagnosis of alopecia areata.
 Sometimes, reddening of the skin, erythema, may also be present in the balding area.

 A biopsy is rarely needed to make the diagnosis or aid in the management of alopecia areata.
 Histologic findings may include peribulbar lymphocytic infiltration resembling a "swarm of bees", a shift in the anagen-to-telogen ratio towards telogen, and dilated follicular infundibulae.
 Other helpful findings can include pigment incontinence in the hair bulb and follicular stelae.
 Occasionally, in inactive alopecia areata, no inflammatory infiltrates are found.